 Punjab govt hikes share in pension scheme

 It will come into effect from April 1, 2019, a government statement said.
-Earlier, the state government was required to match the minimum 10 per cent contribution made by its employees who are part of the scheme.
+Earlier, the state government was required to match the minimum 10 per cent contribution made by its employees who are part of the National Pension System (NPS).

 The state government has 3,53,074 employees.
-Of them 1,52,646 are covered under the new National Pension Scheme (NPS).
+Of them 1,52,646 are covered under the NPS.
 This decision is in consonance with the notification issued by the Union finance ministry on January 31, a Punjab government press statement said.

 The annual expenditure on account of the 10 per cent contribution by the state government for employees covered under the NPS was Rs 585 crore in the 2018-19 financial year.
 This year, it was set to increase to Rs 645 crore.
 Increasing the share to 14 per cent will mean an additional Rs 285 crore this year, the government said.